Henry Bradford Endicott: Charities and public service

 Within 12 hours of the 1917 Halifax Explosion, Endicott organized and sent a relief train to help with the recovery.
 It was an accomplishment which testified to his remarkable executive ability and power as an organizer for the train left the North Station bearing a large force of doctors and nurses that was assembled in haste from all over the state, as well as supplies.
 He served as chairman of the Massachusetts-Halifax Relief Commission.

-He was also chairman of the Emergency Public Health Committee during the influenza epidemic of 1918.
-During this epidemic he rallied the forces of the state for combating the disease and it is estimated that the service of this committee saved 10,000 lives.
+He was chairman of the Emergency Public Health Committee during the influenza epidemic of 1918, rallying the forces of the state to combat the disease.
+It is estimated that the service of this committee saved 10,000 lives.
 He also regularly gave out free shoes to those in need.
-He showered gifts upon the little New York town in which his big shoe factory was located and has been generous in providing means for public improvement in his native town of Dedham.

-A few years before he died Endicott gave the New York town where his factory was located a $50,000 clubhouse.
-Every Christmas for many years he gave "a small sized fortune to the poor people of that town."
+Endicott was generous in providing means for public improvement in his native town of Dedham. and showered gifts upon the New York town where his shoe factory was located, including a $50,000 clubhouse and every Christmas for many years he gave "a small sized fortune to the poor people of that town."
 In 1919 it was for $10,000.